christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 ## Chapter 11: The Flavians and Demographic Replacement (c.
 50 BCE – 300 CE)

-The Flavians (the Pālava/Pahlavi clan, a junior branch of the R1 Sarmatian elite) were heavily intermarried with the Judeo-Anatolian J2 priesthood by Vespasian's reign.
 The haplotype R1a (the famed "Arya" gene) was the dominant haplogroup of the Roman elite before the Flavian empire.
 After the Flavian reign the haplotype J2/J1 became the dominant haplogroup among the Roman elite [^37](https://inf.news/en/science/bee8bab603736d7530f42b64ea756397.html).
 The Flavians then created a new ruling ethnicity in Rome—the Neo-Flavians—who were biologically the hybrid Pālava-J2 administrative class.
 The subsequent Catholic Church was the institutional memory of this coup, a permanent bureaucracy staffed by this new genetic elite, tasked with completing the erasure of their Dragon King predecessors.
 This is why they erased the Scythian origins of ancient civilizations and painted the Scythians (R1a) as monstrous foreigners.
 "Flavius" (Pālava/Pahlavi) eventually became Shabbos.
 From Constantine to Heraklios, for 500 years nearly every single Emperor bore the Flavius (Shabbos) title.
 By my count, 37 Roman and Byzantine emperors in all bore the honorary title "Flavius", and then later, "Phlabios" (https://en.wikipedia.org/wiki/Special:MobileDiff/1062698821)

 ![Fig.1.65](/images/VespasianBust.jpg){:width="400px"}